What is a Capital Contribution?

 Equity Investment

 One of the most common contribution methods is the equity method.
-Like stated previously, equity is the ownership one of more people have over a company.
+As stated previously, equity is the ownership one or more people have over a company.

 When an investor claims equity, they have a share of the profits and losses of your business.
-Higher equity stakes involve the investor taking your company under their wing to maximize profit.
+Higher equity stakes often involve the investor taking your company under their wing to maximize profit and improve operations.

-Your investor will help sculpt a business plan that will use their capital.
-This includes business expansion, reducing debt, building liquidity, and hiring new staff.
+Your investor may help sculpt a business plan that will effectively use their capital.
+This can include business expansion, reducing debt, building liquidity, increasing marketing efforts, purchasing equipment, and hiring new staff.

-This brings more capital into your company, so the investor receives an ROI.
+This process brings more capital into your company, so the investor receives a return on investment, commonly called an ROI.

 Some investors use this money for stock ownership.
-In this instance, they have low equity.
-They take a share of your stocks but don’t have a say over the profits and losses of your company.
+In this instance, they may have lower levels of involvement in daily business operations.
+They take a share of your stocks but don’t necessarily have direct control over the profits and losses of your company.

 Debt Investment

-Are you uneasy by the thought of someone running your business?
+Are you uneasy about the thought of someone helping run your business?
 No problem — utilize a debt investment.
 This investment is similar to a traditional loan.
-A private investor will loan you capital, but you will have to pay it off.
+A private investor will loan you capital, but you will have to pay it back.

-You can pay this off with the capital your business generates.
-Or you pay it off in interest.
+You can repay this debt with the capital your business generates, or you may pay it off through scheduled installments with interest.

 Other Types of Capital